SMT02/Desert-Wear/README.md

 # Desert-Wear
-This is a simple group project from a high school Graphic and Web Design course in HTML, CSS, JavaScript, and Bootstrap.
+This is a simple group project from a high school Graphic and Web Design course in HTML, CSS, and Bootstrap.
 It was created alongside group members Nora Robinson, Aiden Quinn, and Priya Ninan

 ## Screenshots